9.00-9.15 Opening remarks

 Miroslav Griško (philosopher, Ljubljana): Homicidal God

-In a state above the existence on Earth, human life-forms on the verge of total Godhood go on homicidal missions directed against 1) all-too-human ersatz representations of a false path to deification; and 2) the individual and intimate bind that connects a human being to life and the world.
+In a state above existence on Earth, ethereal human life-forms on the verge of total Godhood go on homicidal missions directed against 1) all-too-human ersatz representations of a false path to deification; and 2) the individual and intimate bind that connects a human being to life and the world.
 Pico della Mirandola has a vision of this state during his intense study of the history of all contact between the human race and a higher intelligence – the texts of world theology –, and, after separating cases of true contact from false contact, in his 900 Theses and Oration on the Dignity of Man describes a method for human deification and species/life transcendence.
 God has made man the dominant species on Earth, which is reflected in the control man has over all life through his existence as a perfected killing technology on Earth.
 But if the human species is truly in control, it must perform an esoteric (self)homicide so as to go beyond itself and the world.
-A homicidal God executes the directives of a higher intelligence which are communicated through the prophets and avatars a higher intelligence sends to Earth, establishing a behavioural prototype the human being is to replicate in order to kill off whatever binds him to a default inferior anthropological state.
+A homicidal God executes the directives of a higher intelligence which are communicated through the prophets and avatars this higher intelligence sends to Earth, establishing a behavioural prototype the human being is to replicate in order to kill off whatever binds him to a default inferior anthropological state.
 But a homicidal God has to also hunt down and assassinate external and counterfeit deification methods: 1) false becomings of a Spinozian type, i.e., schizoanalytic-become-anything-you-desire Nietzschean/Deleuzo-Guattarian life affirmation; 2) false behavioural prototypes claiming to have had contact with a higher intelligence; and 3) European Union/psychoanalytic “enjoy your symptom”-type humanisms, which maintain that the human is the crown of creation even in an incomplete pathological state.
 As outer and inner homicide come closer to their convergence, it is possible to envision a final moment on Earth, after which everything that takes place in the world can no longer have any meaning (the world has never been nihilistic enough).

 Maks Valenčič (GIA, Ljubljana): Deleuze and Guattari's immanent critique of psychoanalysis through the psychotic register

-Even though it’s been more than five decades, we are still waiting for systematic engagement with Deleuze and Guattari's critique of psychoanalysis by the Lacanian psychoanalytic community.
+Even though it’s been more than five decades, we are still waiting for a systematic engagement with Deleuze and Guattari's critique of psychoanalysis by the Lacanian psychoanalytic community.
 This paper contextualizes key points of schizoanalysis within the three structural psychic registers in Lacanian psychoanalysis: psychosis, neurosis, and perversion.
 We position Deleuze and Guattari's critique of psychoanalysis as an immanent critique of the neurotic structure through the psychotic register.

 The essence of the psychotic register is that the signifier (or the Other) is not successfully integrated, leading to the foreclosure of the psychotic's entry into the symbolic.
 This shapes how the symbolic "shows itself" to the (psychotic) subject and how the subject attempts to constitute the symbolic in an immanent, autonomous way.
 Since the psychotic does not accept the signifier, desire does not function as lack, with no split subject and reality not yet established.
 Instead, desiring production involves a germinal flow of intensities, coupling and connecting in inclusive disjunctive syntheses.
 Thus, the psychotic subject is not a subject in the classical sense, as it follows desire at the level of intensities and not (symbolic) codes.
 Desiring production is therefore an intensive production, enacting desire beyond the confines of the symbolic order.